-Zombies, ghosts, vampires, and evil witches (as opposed to the good ones) — only get to me when I read stories or watch movies containing them.
+Zombies, ghosts, vampires, and evil witches make me afraid when I read stories or watch movies containing them.
 My solution?
 Avoidance.
 No matter how much I tell myself (and truly believe) they aren’t real, I still get nightmares.
-So while I’m not exactly afraid of them (seriously, I know they’re not real) they somehow get to me on a subconscious level.
-But these fears really don’t affect the way I live my life much.
+While I’m not exactly afraid of them, they somehow get to me on a subconscious level.
+These fears really don’t affect the way I live my life much, though.

-But many fears do affect daily living and life choices to varying degrees.
+Many other fears do affect daily living and life choices to varying degrees.
 For example, those afraid of heights avoid skydiving and climbing ladders, and a fear of spiders causes entertaining reactions from many people.
-These fears are manageable though, and not usually significantly life-altering.
+These fears are manageable, though, and not usually significantly life-altering.

 Then there are the fears that keep us from progressing in life.

 To some extent, every fear holds the potential to limit life and keep us from following God’s will, but some fears certainly seem to have more power for doing so than others.
-So what can we do when fear grips us, and we simply want to hole up somewhere and live a safe, comfortable life?
+What can we do when fear grips us?
+What do we do when we’re so afraid we simply want to hole up somewhere and live a safe, comfortable life?

 The Bible says numerous times — someone counted 365 times, one for every day of the year — to not be afraid.
 God obviously knew fear would be a stumbling block, so he gave an abundance of encouragement for overcoming it.